hexops-graveyard/dockerfile/README.md

 CMD ["--foo", "1", "--bar=2"]
 ```

-It allows people to eronomically pass arguments to your binary without having to guess its name, e.g. they can write:
+It allows people to ergonomically pass arguments to your binary without having to guess its name, e.g. they can write:

 ```sh
 docker run yourimage --help